camaraproject/ReleaseManagement/.github/ISSUE_TEMPLATE/issue_review_template.md

 Assign this issue to yourself and follow the below list.
 For any review action, review the file(s) in the issue/PR listed above.
 Put comments in the above issue or PR if they concern non-changed files/text.
+Put a short summary of the main review result here into the review issue.

 - [ ] API definition files (YAML) (check version in info & servers objects)
 - [ ] test file(s) availability